fogfish/m_http/doc/interface.md

 # Http Monad Interface

 The HTTP monad is implemented as a [category pattern](https://github.com/fogfish/datum/blob/master/doc/category.md). `parse_transform` feature implements a syntax sugar for monads and "do"-notation in Erlang.
-You have to explicitly declare usage of `category` macros at your code.
+You have to explicitly declare usage of `category` macro at your code.

 ```erlang
 -compile({parse_transform, category}).